low-rb/low_type/README.md

 ### `-> { T }` Return Type

 The `-> { T }` syntax is a lambda without an assignment to a local variable.
-This is valid Ruby that can be placed immediately after a method definition and on the same line as the method definition, to visually look like the output of that method, but technically it belongs to the body of the method definition.
+This is valid Ruby that can be placed immediately after a method definition and on the same line as the method definition, to visually look like the output of that method.
 It's inert and doesn't run when the method is called, similar to how default values are never called if the argument is managed by LowType.
 Pretty cool stuff yeah?
 Your type expressions won't keep re-evaluating in the wild 🐴, only on class load.

 ### `value(T)` Value Expression